Company achieves full-year record operating earnings, free cash flow1 and backlog

 • Sales of $1.9 billion, up 12 percent from a year ago, including $124 million from Airwave

 • Products sales of $1.2 billion, up $101 million or 9 percent

-• GAAP earnings per share (EPS) from continuing operations1 of $1.13, up 79 percent
+• GAAP earnings per share (EPS) from continuing operations of $1.43

-CHICAGO – Nov.
-3, 2016 – Motorola Solutions, Inc. (NYSE: MSI) today reported its earnings results for the third quarter of 2016.
+CHICAGO – Feb.
+2, 2017 – Motorola Solutions, Inc. (NYSE: MSI) today reported its earnings results for the fourth quarter and full year of 2016.
 Click here for a printable news release and financial tables.

 KEY FINANCIAL RESULTS (presented in millions, except per share data and percentages)

 2016 2015 % Change 2016 2015 % Change

 Sales $1,883 $1,682 12% $6,038 $5,695 6%